bthelen/php-buildpack-pipeline/README.md

 The version of the Cloud Foundry Buildpack to use is set in the `credentials.yml` file you use to set the pipeline.
 This is necessary because it uses a git tag to control this which must be provided at pipeline definition time.
 After making changes to that file, you must set the pipeline again.

+### Triggering builds

+The create binary jobs are triggered by an update to their version file in S3.
+The create buildpack job is never triggered automatically, instead run this one manually when you know there are binaries you would like to package.